LabCIF-Tutorials/AndroidStudioEmulator-acquireAppsData/README.md

 /sdcard/Download/<compressed filename>.tgz: 1 file pulled.
 0.1 MB/s (180 bytes in 0.010s)
 ```

-3. If you're using Windows set up first a Linux VM, and copy the `<compressed filename>.tgz` inside the VM to avoid losing data during the decompression (see the note above)
+3. If you're using Windows set up first a Linux VM, and copy the `<compressed-filename>.tgz` inside the VM to avoid losing data during the decompression (see the note above)

-4. Decompress the file with `tar -xvzf <compressed filename>.tgz`, or other tool that supports `.tgz` files, and start the analysis
+4. Decompress the file with `tar -xvzf <compressed-filename>.tgz`, or other tool that supports `.tgz` files, and start the analysis

 ### 3.1 Exercise